Manuka Honey Guide: How It Can Help With Gut Health, Insomnia, Allergies & More

 - Continue to cook on the stovetop until slightly simmering, about 4 to 5 minutes.
 Serve immediately, or transfer contents to a blender and process 10 to 20 seconds until frothy.

-Is there anything Manuka honey can't do?
-Add potential cancer-fighter to the list.
-Oxidative damage has long been linked to chronic disease, and studies show that Manuka honey helps to reduce it.
-Research has also shown it works to prevent the proliferation of cancer cells and inhibits tumor growth across various types.
+Oxidative damage39 has long been linked to chronic disease, and studies show40 that Manuka honey helps to reduce it.
+Research has also shown it works to prevent the proliferation of cancer cells2 and inhibits tumor growth41 across various types.

 How Manuka honey can help satisfy your sweet tooth.